drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 # arch/
 `arch/` is responsible for all things architecture-specific.
-Also, whenever you build a kernel, it's often where you'll find the final kernel image resulting from your build, e.g.  `arch/x86/boot/bzImage` for a typical x86 defconfig build.
+Also, whenever you build a kernel, it's where you'll most likely find the final kernel image resulting from your build, e.g.  `arch/x86/boot/bzImage` for a typical x86 `defconfig` build.

 # block/
-Block devices stuff
+This is the home of Linux block device implementation and the related generic implementations of I/O handling, scheduling, proritization, the relevant ioctl() requests etc.

 # certs/
 `certs/` holds the code responsible for [module